-.
+1Applies on slopes between 2% to 40% with a rock mantle thickness of 2 x D50 where:

+D50 = Particle size in inches for which 50% (by weight) of the sample is finer

+S = lined section slope (ft/ft) (0.02 ≤ S ≤ 0.4)

 Design maximum velocity and rock gradation limits for rock riprap-lined channel sections and outlets from concentrated flow area using the National Engineering Handbook (NEH) (Title 210), Part 654, Technical Supplement (TS) 14C, “Stone Sizing Criteria,” unless a detailed design analysis appropriate to the specific slope, flow depth, and hydraulic conditions indicate that a higher velocity is acceptable.

+Stable rock sizes and flow depths for rock-lined channels having gradients between 2 percent and 40 percent may be determined using a procedure from Design of Rock Chutes by Robinson, Rice and Kadavy.
+This procedure and an explanation of its use is found in 210-NEH, Part 654, Technical Supplement 14C, Sizing Techniques, ARS Rock Chutes.

 Do not exceed manufacturer’s recommendations for maximum design velocity for synthetic turf reinforcement fabrics and grid pavers.

 For concrete lined channels, refer to NEH Part 650, Chapter 3 — Hydraulics to determine the maximum design velocity.

 Avoid channel slopes between 0.7 and 1.3 of the critical slope except for short transition sections.
 Restrict supercritical flow to straight reaches.
 Waterways or conveyance channels with supercritical flow must discharge into an energy dissipator to reduce discharge velocity to less than critical.
+Refer to 210-NEH-650, Chapter 3, Hydraulics, for critical flow equations for open channels.

 Evaluate the effects of velocity on aquatic organism passage including depth, slope, air entrainment, screening, swimming and leaping performance for target species, etc.) to minimize negative impacts.